ibm-cloud-docs/watson-assistant/search-customsearch-add.md

      | No results found | No search results are found | `I searched my knowledge base for information that might address your query, but did not find anything useful to share.` |
      | Connectivity issue | I was unable to complete the search for some reason | `I might have information that could help address your query, but am unable to search my knowledge base at the moment.` |
      {: caption="Custom service search result messages" caption-side="top"}
-1. Click **Save** and then **Close** to end the custom service set up in the client-side.
+1. Click **Save** and then **Close** to end the Custom service set up in the client-side.

-## Setting up retrieval systems for a custom service
+## Setting up retrieval systems for a Custom service
 {: #setup-retrieval}

-To use a custom service with your search integration, you must integrate your search capability by providing a server or by having the client that calls your assistant to provide search results.
+To use a Custom service with your search integration, you must integrate your search capability by providing a server or by having the client that calls your assistant to provide search results.
 You can use your own retrieval if the retrieval schema matches with the schema that is provided by your assistant.
 If your retrieval schema does not match with the assistant’s schema, you must provide a wrapper that does the schema mapping.
 You can deploy the wrapper as a service or your chat client can start it.
 Building a wrapper is useful when you want to combine a different source or invoking libraries or services that do not comply with the schema for assistant search results. {: shortdesc}

-### Setting up a server for custom service retrieval
+### Setting up a server for Custom service retrieval
 {: #server-side-retrieval}

-A server for custom service retrieval must implement the following API:
+A server for Custom service retrieval must implement the following API:

 Query: `POST <server_url>`